sadhudgp91/DTA2NLP-IMS/README.md

 Introduction: DTA2NLP is a python based application for text annotation and analysis.

 It has two main components: 1.
 An annotation component that allows the user to annotate text
 							2. Analysis component that supports pattern analysis of text and annotations in combination through a data visualization technique based on Python and NLP.
-(ToDO)

 ## Workflow